rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/README.rst

     sudo docker run --gpus=all -u $(id -u):$(id -g) -v ${PWD}:/home/ubuntu -w /home/ubuntu --rm \
       rocketml/rmldnn:latest rmldnn --config=config_test.json

-Finally, we can visualize the predictions, for example, by loading the `HDF5` file and showing the images with `matplotlib`.
+Finally, we can visualize the predictions by loading each dataset in the `HDF5` file and showing the images with `matplotlib`:

 .. code:: bash